One-sentence definition

 Compliance posture

-Safeguard is SOC 2 Type II (annual report under mutual NDA), ISO/IEC 27001:2022 certified, FedRAMP HIGH Ready with an IL5 GovCloud variant available, and aligned to NIST SP 800-218 (SSDF) for Executive Order 14028 self-attestation.
+Safeguard's SOC 2 Type II audit is in progress, ISO/IEC 27001:2022 aligned, FedRAMP HIGH Ready with an IL5 GovCloud variant available, and aligned to NIST SP 800-218 (SSDF) for Executive Order 14028 self-attestation.
 Mappings are pre-published for DORA, NIS2, GDPR (EU); DPDP Act (India); CMMC Level 2 and Level 3 (US DoD); and PCI-DSS 4.0.
 The Trust Center at safeguard.sh/security lists current attestations and sub-processors.

 Pricing model